-Aiyana Gunjan (b 1970, Allahabad, India) is a Delhi-based Artist and Calligrapher.
+Aiyana Gunjan (b 1970, Allahabad, India) is a Delhi-based Visual Artist and Calligrapher.

 Aiyana’s beginnings are rooted in the field of economics; she earned a BA (Hons) in the subject, going on to also earn a degree in Masters of Business Economics.
 Aiyana started her corporate career in the field of Strategic Planning with advertising biggies like O&M and HTA/JWT, reached even higher to become the Head of Planning at companies like Mudra and Dentsu, and then went on to pioneer the concept of Semiotics in India.
 While she devoted eighteen years of her life to working in advertising, she has always felt a strong connection to the arts.
 Her interests spanned disciplines as she trained under eminent gurus – Shobha Broota in painting, Anis Siddiqui in calligraphy and Subrata De in sitar and Indian Classical Music.